-Christchurch City Libraries has a wide variety of collections including archives and various special and reference collections and a growing collection of online resources.
+Christchurch City Libraries has a wide variety of collections including archives and various special reference and research collections and a growing collection of online resources.

 - Adult Literacy